chipmuenk/pyfda/README.md

 ![Screenshot](images/pyFDA_screenshot_3.PNG)

 ### Prerequisites
+Besides standard python libraries, the project builds on the following libraries:
+* numpy
+* scipy
+* matplotlib
+* docutils
+* pyQt4
+Optional:
-The project builds only on standard python libraries, libraries from the scipy stack (numpy, scipy, matplotlib) and the pyQt4 widget library.
-When the modules xlwt and / or XlsxWriter are installed, coefficients can be exported as *.xls(x) files.
+* xlwt and / or XlsxWriter for exporting filter coefficients as *.xls(x) files

 ### Installing and starting pyFDA
 Download the zip file and extract it to a directory of your choice.
 Install it either to your `<python>/Lib/site-packages` subdirectory using